bcgov/devops-platform-workshops/openshift-201/gitops.md

 * If you have an IDIR account, add it in `/spec/projectMembers/maintainers` as your email address, such as `first.last@gov.bc.ca`
 * Remove the sample user IDs (myGitHubID, seniorDev&#064;gov.bc.ca, etc.)
 * Save the file and apply it, replacing [-tools] with your tools namespace.
+* **Note** that it is the namespace definition in the tempalte, not the command, that sets where the template will be applied.
+We could run this in any namespace we have access to.
 ```
 oc apply -n [-tools] -f gitopsteam_template.yaml
 ```